NeuroSTA/NeuroSTA/ss.md

 **ORCID:** [0009-0007-2230-4741](https://orcid.org/0009-0007-2230-4741)

-Svenja Seuffert is a PhD student in psychiatry at Philipps-Universität Marburg.
-Her research focuses on automatic speech analysis in psychiatric populations, with an emphasis on latent linguistic markers in affective and psychotic disorders and their neurobiological correlates.
+I am a PhD student in psychiatry at Philipps-Universität Marburg.
+My research focuses on automatic speech analysis in psychiatric populations, with an emphasis on latent linguistic markers in affective and psychotic disorders and their neurobiological correlates.

 <section class="section" id="publications">
   <div class="title">📚 Publications</div>